 Boiler plants including more than one boiler shall have the capability to reduce flow automatically through the boiler plant when a boiler is shut down and automatically shut off flow to chillers that are shut down.

-C403.4.
-Variable flow controls.
-Individual pumps requiring required variable speed control per Section C403.4.9 shall be controlled in one of the following manners:
+C403.4.2.7 Variable flow controls.
+Individual pumps required by this code to have variable speed control C403.4.2.3.3 shall be controlled in one of the following manners:

 For systems having a combined pump motor horsepower less than or equal to 20 hp (15 kW) and without direct digital control of individual coils, pump speed shall be a function of either: